UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 4 : Multiple Job Steps
 * Sometimes a job needs to consist of several steps that need to be carried on sequence, even if the individual components are in parallel.
-In this case the entire job resource set can be called with an aggregation of walltime and with a maximum reduction operation for memory and resources. e.g., `#!/bin/bash`<br />
+In this case the entire job resource set can be called with an aggregation of walltime and with a maximum reduction operation for memory and resources.
+* Whilst this can be convenient, to include everything in a single script, it runs the risk on a busy system of being inefficient in the queue.
+-- *Slide End* --

+-- *Slide* --
+### Part 4 : Multiple Job Steps II
+`#!/bin/bash`<br />
 `#SBATCH --­partition physical`<br />
 `#SBATCH ­­--nodes=2`<br />